If you struggle to understand which marketing efforts contribute to your organisation’s success, you’re researching the correct solution.

 Using in-depth user behavioural reports, you can better understand which assets play a key role in the average customer journey.
 Using this data, you can localise “leaks” in your sales funnel and fix them to increase conversion rates.

-A common challenge of multi-channel attribution modelling is determining the correct correlation and causality between exposure to touchpoints and purchases.
+A common challenge of marketing attribution modelling is determining the correct correlation and causality between exposure to touchpoints and purchases.

 For example, a user who bought a discounted product from a Facebook ad would act differently than someone who purchased a full-priced product via a newsletter link.
 Their rate of pre- and post-sales exposure will also differ a lot — and your attribution model may not always accurately capture that.